Combination Plasma Cutter TIG Welder: Pros, Cons & Buying Guide

 assessing project equipment needs

-• Material Thickness: Match the welder’s capabilities to the thickest metal you’ll work with to avoid underperformance.
+• Material thickness: Match the machine to the thickest metal you commonly handle.

-• Electrical Compatibility: Verify that your power supply can handle the unit’s voltage and current demands.
+• Electrical compatibility: Confirm your shop circuit can support the unit’s voltage and current needs.

 Maintenance and Consumables Considerations